dudeintheshell/blackhole/README.md

 # Blackhole

 Blackhole is a low-interactive Honeypot that captures and logs everything.
-Using iptables all incoming TCP request are redirected to a single port, hence it seems as if the Honeypot is listening on all ports.
+Using iptables all incoming TCP and UDP request are redirected to a single port, hence it seems as if the Honeypot is listening on all ports.
 Telnet(23) and HTTPS ([0-65]443) requests are supported in a limited way.
 The Honeypot was written as a PoC to capture all requests and so, has limited features.

 Blackhole is not an ideal Honeypot, but is very useful for capturing IPs and Raw requests of automated scanners.